umrover/mrover-workspace/jetson/imu_channel/README.md

 ### Uploading the code
 In the Arduino IDE (download [here](https://www.arduino.cc/en/software)), open `BNO055_serial.ino` and Plug in the Arduino over USB.

+We are using Adafruit's [BNO055 Arduino Library](https://github.com/adafruit/Adafruit_BNO055) to read data from the IMU, so we need to install it in order to compile the code.
+Go to Tools -> Manage Libraries to open the library manager, search for "Adafruit BNO055", and click install on the library with that name.
+It will probably ask you if you want to install dependencies for the library, which you should do. once installed, close the library manager.

 Because the Arduino Nano Every uses a newer chip than older Arduino boards, we need to install some drivers for it.
 Go to Tools -> Board -> Boards Manager, search for "Arduino megaAVR Boards" in the board manager window, and click install on the board package with that name.
 Close the board manager.